Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Introduction

-Recently, direct links between TDEs and ECLEs have been made through observations of coronal emission lines developing in the spectra of live TDEs where the TDE was identified whilst the direct emission was still visible.
-Whilst only a small number of examples are currently known \citep[14 at time of writing see, e.g.,][]{fraser_2017_EPESSTOSpectroscopicClassification, neustadt_2020_TDENotTDE, onori_2022_NuclearTransient2017gge, newsome_2022_2022upjZTF22abegjtxDiscovery, wang_2024_ASASSN18apDustyTidal, hinkle_2024_CoronalLineEmitters, clark_2025_2018dyktidaldisruption}, there is already indication of significant variation in properties (e.g., the time-lag between the occurrence of the TDE and the emergence of the coronal lines) which is likely to increase as more such objects are identified. \citet{clark_2025_2018dyktidaldisruption} explored the MIR properties of these objects and identified tentative evidence of a colour-luminosity relationship.
+Recently, direct links between TDEs and ECLEs have been made through observations of coronal emission lines developing in the spectra of live TDEs where the TDE was identified whilst the direct emission was still visible; we refer to such objects in this work collectively as CrL-TDEs.
+Whilst only a small number of CrL-TDEs are currently known \citep[14 at time of writing; see, e.g.,][]{fraser_2017_EPESSTOSpectroscopicClassification, neustadt_2020_TDENotTDE, onori_2022_NuclearTransient2017gge, newsome_2022_2022upjZTF22abegjtxDiscovery, wang_2024_ASASSN18apDustyTidal, hinkle_2024_CoronalLineEmitters, clark_2025_2018dyktidaldisruption}, there is already indication of significant variation in properties (e.g., the time lag between the occurrence of the TDE and the emergence of the coronal lines) which is likely to increase as more such objects are identified. \citet{clark_2025_2018dyktidaldisruption} explored the MIR properties of these objects and identified tentative evidence of a colour-luminosity relationship.
 Specifically, for TDEs that are observed with coronal lines, those with brighter MIR flares show more significant reddening at outburst, potentially related to material covering fractions or other environmental conditions increasing the level of MIR reprocessing.
 Such a relation was not seen in the AGNs explored in the study, which also displayed much smaller changes in peak MIR luminosity overall.
 Other work has also shown that differences in the MIR properties of TDEs and AGNs could be used as a distinguishing characteristic \citep{hinkle_2024_Midinfraredechoesambiguous,yao_2025_DistinguishingTidalDisruption}.